-This was an adult, pregnant female in good body condition.
+This was a subadult/adult male in fairly good body condition.

 There was a moderate gastrointestinal and mild integumentary (skin and blubber) parasite burden which is common in free-living cetaceans and is not an indication of a diseased animal (however, parasite burdens tend to increase to large numbers in individual animals with underlying disease).